zshanmukh/Management-of-working-sector_c-lang/README.md

-# Management-of-working-sector in C language
+# Management-of-working-sector in C language using linked list Data Structure.
 # Login System for Admin and Users

+# #DataStructures
 Feel free to commit changes/adding features wherever needed